Thertzlor/Revenant/wiki/_Options_Documentation.md

 * *default value: **false***

 # Flex Syntax and Inheritance Configuration
-If you are not using flat bindings or combine multiple kinds of tiered bindings in your profiles and you end up with macros not triggering in the order you think they should, you can try adjusting these options (although usually it's more efficient to stick with a consistent binding scheme).
+If you are not using flat bindings or combine multiple kinds of tiered bindings in your profiles and you end up with macros not triggering in the order you think they should, you can try adjusting these options (although usually it's more efficient to adjust the order via [Macro Priority](./_Macro_Overview.md#priority)).

 ## stackOrder
 Determines in which order macros will be sorted into a group if they were originally defined in different places